nicfv/Me/docs/blog/posts/2022-06-07-domain-availability.md

 One of the first things you need in order to set up an account on any website is a unique username and a good password.
 One of the first things you need in order to set up a website is a unique domain name.
 Ideally, good usernames and domain names are easy to spell and remember.

-A username is a combination of letters, numbers, and sometimes special characters are also allowed.
+A username (including email addresses) is a combination of letters, numbers, and sometimes special characters are also allowed.
 Sometimes they start with `@`.
 A domain name is a combination of numbers, letters, and possibly hyphens ending in a top level domain (TLD), for example, `.com`.
 A password *should* be a combination of letter, numbers, *and* special characters, and usually case-sensitive.
 Good usernames and domain names are hard to obtain, and becoming exceedingly rare.
 Are there any left?
 Also, what makes a good password?

 <!-- more -->